-Privacy Notice - Data Protection Act
+Privacy Notice - General Data Protection Regulation - Data Protection Act

-Data Protection Act 1998: How we use student information
+How we use information

-We collect and hold personal information relating to our students and may also receive information about them from their previous school, local authority and/or the Department for Education (DfE).
+We collect and hold personal information relating to our pupils and those involved in their care, we may also receive information from previous schools, the local authority(s) and/or the Department for Education (DfE).
 We use this personal data to:

-- support our students’ learning
+- support our pupils’ learning

 - monitor and report on their progress